LinguaPhylo/linguaPhylo.github.io/features.md

 ### Greek letters

 LPhy supports both standard alphanumeric characters, greek letters, and Unicode.

-We include additional support for greek characters in LPhyStudio.
+LPhyStudio includes additional support for greek characters.
 In the LPhyStudio console, greek letters can be specified using latex conventions.

 For example, typing `\alpha` will convert it to the Unicode character alpha after a space is typed.
 Alternatively, Unicode characters can be pasted into the console.

-### Coding conventions

-* Stochastic random variables should be assigned using the tilde sign `~`.
-* Constants or results from deterministic functions are assigned using the equal sign `=`.
-* If the same variable name is used for data in the `data` block and a random variable in the `model` block, then the value in the data block will be used for inference (i.e., 'data clamping').

-## Examples
+## More examples

 ### Tree generative distributions